This Is Why You Should Be Worried About Your Pancreas

 Discovering it early was key to her recovery.
 Read on to learn the warning signs we should all watch out for.

 You Experience Nausea and Vomiting, Especially After Eating Fatty Foods

 Fatty foods can do a number on you, and others—for proof, just visit a men's room on a Monday morning (or don't).
 However, if you are repeatedly experiencing nausea and vomiting, especially after eating fatty foods like fries, pizza, or even avocados, it may be a sign that something is wrong with your pancreas.
 Why?
 Symptoms can arise when pressure from a pancreatic cyst or tumor is growing on the stomach or small intestine, causing a block of the digestive tract.
 As the growth becomes bigger, it can actually cause a partial block by entwining itself around the far end of the stomach.

 As well, your pancreas produces digestive enzymes that help your system break down fat, among other things.
 Diseases that affect the pancreas tend to mess with your body's fat-digesting capabilities, leading to nausea and possible vomiting.
 A sudden onset of these symptoms, though, is more likely to indicate pancreatitis, an inflammation of the pancreas.

-Recommendation: There are myriad reasons for an upset stomach, so don’t quickly jump to conclusions.
-If nausea or vomiting after eating persists, make sure to see a doctor so you can find out what’s going on.
+The Remedy Rx: There are myriad reasons for an upset stomach, so don't quickly jump to conclusions.
+If nausea or vomiting after eating persists, make sure to see a doctor so you can find out what's going on.

 Your Skin and Eyes Look Yellow